russelljjarvis/ResearchInMarkdownFormat/marp2.md

 ---
 ###

-# Alternatives to Eve Marder Dilemna
+# Part 3

 Fitting to experimental means can work but is not reliable.
-Depends on assumptions of data covariance.
+Depends on assumptions of experimental data variance.
 Alternative:
 Fit to the whole trace of a single experiment.
 Sources of experimental error will not be averaged away